elegant-scipy/elegant-scipy/markdown/ch5.markdown

     return cont
 ```

-To look at a small one, we simply use the `.todense()` method, which returns the numpy array corresponding to that matrix:
+To look at a small one, we simply use the `.A` property, as above:

 ```python
 cont = confusion_matrix(pred, gt)